 The Bahai Gardens is possibly the most distinct tourist attraction in all of Haifa, and is very likely the most visited.
-Every year, hundreds of thousands of tourists and locals alike travel to the Bahai Gardens on Mount Carmel in Haifa, the most holy site of the Bahai faith.
+Every year, hundreds of thousands of tourists and locals alike travel to the Bahai Gardens on Mount Carmel in Haifa.
+This is the most holy site of the Bahai faith.
 Last year alone, 750,000 people enjoyed the beautiful terraces of the Bahai Gardens, a UNESCO World Heritage Site.

-The Bahai Gardens can be divided up into three sections: The lower section – opening up to the German Colony; the middle section – the gardens around the gold-capped Shrine of the Bab where the remains of the Bab are kept; the upper section – just off the Louis Promenade and the main gate where the tours start.
-The Bahai Gardens reach close to a kilometre in length from the lowest gate at the German Colony to the main gate way up top, comprised of 19 terraces of flowers, waterworks and small sculptures.
+The Bahai Gardens can be divided up into three sections.
+The lower section opens up to the German Colony.
+The middle section include the gardens around the gold-capped Shrine of the Bab where his remains are kept.
+The upper section is just off the Louis Promenade and the main gate where the tours start.
+The Bahai Gardens reach close to a kilometer in length from the lowest gate at the German Colony to the main gate way up top.
+They are 19 terraces of flowers, waterworks and small sculptures.

 Getting to the Bahai Gardens

 The 23 bus can be taken from the German Colony.
 It winds around the Bahai Gardens and passes the main gate at the upper section of the gardens.
 Be sure to ask the bus driver when to get off.
 The gardens cannot be seen from the bus when driving above the gardens.
 The desired stop is located on Rechov HaNassi and a small street by the name of Dafna takes one down to the main gate.
 A large number of tour buses will indicate that you have arrived at the Bahai Gardens but be sure to walk 100 meters to the left of the main gate if you’d like to join the guided tour.
 At the end of the tour, leaving the gardens at Rechov HaTzionut, the guards and guides are more than happy to point you in the direction you need.

 For a current timetable of the guided tours please click here.